quacksouls/bitburner/doc/guide/program.md

 1. _Factions._ Second, you would receive invitations from various early-game [factions](https://bitburner-official.readthedocs.io/en/latest/basicgameplay/factions.html).

+This chapter shows you ways to obtain various programs to help with your hacking as well as exploration of the game.
+You will learn about factions and why they are important in the game.

 ## Programs

-Programs are important as they help you to gain root access on various servers.
+Programs are important as they help you to gain root access to various servers.
-Some programs are designed to open various ports on a server, others allow you to take control of a server and run scripts on the server, while others help you to analyze and determine which servers to hack.
+Some programs are designed to open various ports on a server.
+Other programs allow you to take control of a server and run scripts on the server.
+Finally, some programs help you to analyze and determine which servers to hack.

 You started the game with the `NUKE.exe` program, which allows you to gain root access on a server provided that a certain number of ports are open on that server.
 From 50 Hack onward, you can create two other programs: `BruteSSH.exe` and `AutoLink.exe`.
 The `BruteSSH.exe` program opens up the SSH port on a server, paving the way for the `NUKE.exe` program to take control of the server.
 The `AutoLink.exe` program can be used to directly connect to a server by point-and-click.
 Run the [`scan-analyze`](https://bitburner-official.readthedocs.io/en/latest/basicgameplay/terminal.html#scan-analyze) command to provide a list of nearby servers.
 If you have the `AutoLink.exe` program, you could simply click on a server name to connect to that server,